Strong solutions to a modified Michelson-Sivashinsky equation

-where $B$ depends only on $\|\theta_0\|_{W^{1,\infty}}$ and $C_0$ depends on $B,\nu,\alpha,d,\mu$, with $C_0$ blowing up as $\alpha\rightarrow 1/2$ or $\nu\rightarrow 0$.
-In particular, $B$ and $C_0$ do not depend on the period $L$ if $\theta_0$ is periodic, nor on $p$ or $\lambda$. \end{thm} \begin{rmk} One can certainly allow for more singular initial data by considering the periodic and whole space scenario separately, and modifying the definition of a strong solution accordingly.
-Essentially, one only needs to guarantee that the solution immediately experiences parabolic regularity (make sense of the PDE \eqref{maineq} in the pointwise sense on $(0,T]\times\rd$).
-We chose the space $W^{1,\infty}(\rd)$ and define strong solutions as in Definition \ref{strongsol} in order to handle both scenarios in a simple, unified fashion. \end{rmk} It is unclear at this stage whether the growth in time observed in \eqref{bdlipsch} is sharp or is simply a technical difficulty arising from the proof.
+It is unclear at this stage whether the growth in time observed in \eqref{bdlipsch} is sharp or is simply a technical difficulty arising from the proof.
 Equation \eqref{maineq} does not have any scale invariance, and so our modulus of continuity will be customized for each initial data, complicating the construction.
 Furthermore, in order to balance out the instabilities arising from the nonlocality without allowing time dependence, the second derivative of the modulus should be bounded from above by a negative constant, a scenario that might lead the modulus of continuity to be negative.
 This will be made clear at the technical level in \S\ref{proofmainthm}, and touched upon in the conclusion.
+Moreover, such growth in time is also expected for the linear equation, that is equation \eqref{maineq} with $\lambda=0$.

 This paper is organized as follows.
 In \S2, we list some preliminary estimates and results that will be used later on.
 Subsection \S 2.1 mainly summarizes the properties and basic results of moduli of continuity used when studying their evolution, most of which are proven in \cite{Kiselev2011, KNS2008,KNV2007}.
 In \S2.2, we obtain some pointwise estimates for $(-\Delta)^{\alpha}$.
 Section 3 deals with the proof of Theorem \ref{shortimeexis}, which mainly follows ideas from \cite{Ben-ArtziAmour1998, BAMJL2000}, slightly modified to take into account nonlocality.
 Finally, Theorem \ref{mainthm} is proved in \S4, where the modulus is explicitly constructed and shown to be ``preserved'' by the evolution.
 We conclude with some remarks.